Homotopic, Enantiotopic, Diastereotopic

-- In Nuclear Magnetic Resonance (NMR) these relationships determine whether or not you these hydrogens are in the same “chemical environment”.
+- In Nuclear Magnetic Resonance (NMR) these relationships determine whether or not these hydrogens are in the same “chemical environment”.
 In other words, whether or not they have the same or different signals.

 Note that the CH3 protons of butane are homotopic; it’s only the C-2 (and C-3) hydrogens of butane that are enantiotopic.

 There’s another potential situation which can lead to diastereotopic protons.
-Look at the molecule below – R-2-butanol.
+Look at the molecule below – (R)-butan-2-ol.
 Replacement of the red H leads to the (R, R) product.
 Replacement of the blue H leads to the (R, S) product.
 Therefore, these two products are diastereomers, and the two protons are diastereotopic.

 - In free radical chorination – say, of butane – on the second carbon (C-2), substitution of C-H with Cl will lead to a mixture of stereocenters.
 It’s important to recognize when this can happen.

 - homotopic protons have the exact same chemical shift